AncientRoman/SublimeCsound/README.md

 A Sublime Text 4 Plugin that adds Csound support and documentation.

 ## About
-This plugin uses syntax highlighting and completions from [CsoundST3](https://github.com/nikhilsinghmus/CsoundST3) And adds more build systems and an ide-like documentation window inspired by CsoundQt.
+This plugin uses syntax highlighting and completions from [CsoundST3](https://github.com/nikhilsinghmus/CsoundST3)<br>
+And adds more build systems and an ide-like documentation window inspired by CsoundQt.

 ![Csound Example](example.png)

 ## Installation
-Clone or download this repo into the Sublime Packages folder.
+Clone or download this repo into the Sublime Packages folder.<br>
 This plugin should work on MacOS, Linux, and Windows.

 ## Usage